 Traffic Controllers continue to be in high demand across Western Australia.
 Starting a career in the traffic management industry as a Traffic Controller can be very rewarding, playing your part in helping build and maintain Australia’s essential road infrastructure network.
 Working as a Traffic Controller provides an opportunity to work outdoors, travel to various locations, work alongside and meet many new people and open doors to consider other roles within the traffic management and civil construction sector.

 AusQ Training have created an easy 6-step guide, covering everything you need to know about how to become a qualified Traffic Controller in WA and find the right job for you.

 Step 1 – Setup or Locate Your Unique Student Identifier (USI) Number

 A USI is required by anyone wishing to undertake accredited training in Australia.
 A USI number is generated and records all your nationally recognised training details that are then maintained on an Australian Government database.

 To obtain a USI, visit www.usi.gov.au and in the student section click CREATE MY USI and follow the required steps.

 Once you have set up your USI will you will be provided with a 10 digit alpha-numeric number of numbers and letters.
 You will require your USI number when enrolling in your traffic management training course.

-Step 2 – Obtain a Construction Safety Awareness Card (commonly referred to a White or Blue card)
+Step 2 – Obtain a Construction Safety Awareness Card

 You will be required to show a valid White Card (or Blue Card) when working on any construction site, therefore this applies to Traffic Controllers as well.